gryphonshafer/Time-DoAfter/README.md

 If you don't specify some input to `do`, it'll attempt to do the right thing based on what you provided to `new`.

+This method will return a float indicating the sum time that `do` waited for the particular call.

 ## now